xwmtp/Beginner-Bingo/README.md

-# OoT Exploration Bingo
+# OoT Beginner Bingo

-Bingo variation where you only see two initial goals from the start, and get access to the adjacent goals when you complete one.
+A variation on Ocarina of Time Bingo aimed at beginners.
+All the boards are 4x4 instead of 5x5.
+All the goals are also present in regular bingo, but the most complex goals and goals that require RBA are taken out.
+It can still be optimal to use RBA in some goals though.

-You can find Exploration Bingo at https://ootbingo.github.io/exploration-bingo.
+You can find Beginner Bingo at https://ootbingo.github.io/beginner-bingo/beta9.5.0-j/bingo.html.

-Originally created by Gombill.
-Redesigned in React.js by xwillmarktheplace.